List of American Pie characters: Ryan Grimm

 Ryan Grimm is a fictional character from the American Pie series of teen comedy films.
-Ryan and his friends, Erik and Cooze, plan a road trip to visit Erik's cousin Dwight Stifler in Michigan during an event known as the Naked Mile.
+Ryan and his friends, Erik and Cooze, plan a road trip to visit Erik's cousin Dwight Stifler at Michigan during an event known as the Naked Mile.
 They later arrive on campus.
 Ryan does not appear in the sequel to the Naked Mile due to the character attending college in California.